VedantKaulgekar/VedantKaulgekar/README.md

 ## 👋 About Me

-I'm a second-year Engineering student from **Pune, India** passionate about building end-to-end AI systems — from data pipelines and ML models to deployable production applications.
+I'm a third-year Engineering student from **Pune, India** passionate about building end-to-end AI systems — from data pipelines and ML models to deployable production applications.

 I enjoy working at the intersection of **machine learning**, **data science**, and **software engineering**, and I'm especially interested in: